wombodaclombo/textbasedadventuregame/README.md

 # textbasedadventuregame
-this is a text based D&amp;D like game written in python and uses ascii art
+This is a text based D&amp;D like game written in python and uses ascii art